 Understanding the parts of you that need work (or surrendering to the idea of "needing work," in general) is healthier than ignoring the concept entirely.

 So I reached out to a few women for their experiences with therapy—as a way to not only showcase its positive qualities but offer a reprieve for anyone who still feels uncomfortable about the practice.
-Below, find their stories.

 "I actually thought for a very long time that therapy just 'wasn't for me.'
 I went to my first therapist at age 11 for 'behavioral issues' (which I now know was just undiagnosed anxiety) and had a truly terrible experience—I lasted two months before I begged my parents to let me stop going.
 When I was struggling with my eating disorder six years ago, I went through another few therapists but nothing ever stuck.
 They were all nice, sure, but I didn't feel the kind of trust that I now know is necessary to make actual progress.

 "Because I was still on the heels of recovery when I moved to L.A. in 2015 and I had just completely overhauled my life, I decided it might be worth it to give therapy one last try; to have someone to talk me through things as I established myself in my new city.
 I found my current therapist online—her office was just down the street from my apartment, which was a plus—and knew after one session that this would be very different than my previous experiences.
-I've been seeing her on a weekly basis ever since, and our sessions have easily been the most integral part to my overall well-being and growth as a person.
+I've been seeing her on a weekly basis ever since, and our sessions have easily been the most integral part of my overall well-being and growth as a person.

 "This is all to say that in my experience, the two key elements to making therapy 'work' for you is to A) be in a place where you want to grow and to confront yourself, and B) find a person who you connect with to guide you along that journey.
 We don't establish friendships with just anyone, so it makes little sense that we'd be willing to open up to anyone who calls themselves a professional, no matter how skilled or kind they might seem.
 Diving into your innermost hurt with someone requires a huge level of trust, and even then, it can be incredibly difficult.